OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 |image8|

-The Sunstone documentation contains a section on :ref:`VCN troubleshooting <sunstone_vnc_troubleshooting>`.
+The Sunstone documentation contains a section on :ref:`VNC troubleshooting <sunstone_vnc_troubleshooting>`.

 Information for Developers and Integrators
 ==========================================